teka8/AHC-BackEnd/docs/ui-guidelines.md

 ## Introduction

-This document provides guidelines for UI development in the LaraBoard project.
+This document provides guidelines for UI development in the AHCBoard project.
 It aims to ensure consistency across the application by documenting the UI patterns, components, and best practices established in the codebase.

 ## Table of Contents